-Walk around your home and determine areas you would like to have a vacuum outlet, and mark them with pencil.
-Do your best to choose walls that do not have piping or a lot of cross wiring, as those things could get in you way.
-This will help you insure that you have the right amount of outlets that you need.
-Make sure that you will be able to reach the floor boards underneath each outlet, either from your basement or from under your home.
+Walk around your home and determine areas you would like to have a vacuum outlet, and mark them with a pencil.
+Do your best to choose walls that do not have piping or a lot of cross-wiring, as those things could get in your way.
+This will help you ensure that you have the right amount of outlets that you need.
+Make sure that you will be able to reach the floorboards underneath each outlet, either from your basement or from under your home.

 Using a small bit, drill a hole into the floor underneath where you wish to put your outlet.
 Take a thin wire and stick it through the hole 4 to 5 inches so that it is visible from your basement.

 Double checking that the path between the outlet and the floor space is clear, trace around the outlet valve onto your wall and cut into the wall carefully either with a hacksaw or a larger drill bit.

 Then, from the basement cut a 2½ inch hole directly beneath the space between the walls.
 The best way to measure this is by using the wire you previously pushed through the small hole for placement purposes.
 You should see your outlet hole directly above you about 2 feet off the ground.